 I only fell over once!

 So far, this academic year has been my best year yet.
-Not that it’s been perfect, of course – I’ve still had to deal with a lot of shit from people… but I won’t go into that now.
-It feels as if I’m gradually becoming more stable and independent, and more able to cope with the world.
+Not that it’s been perfect, of course, but it feels as if I’m gradually becoming more stable and independent, and more able to cope with the world.
 My time is now. 🙂